marcosdly/capsoff.nvim/README.md

+You need to install GCC to install this package.
+I only tested it on my windows and linux system with the Lazy plugin manager.
+After installation, it will compile the C file into an executable or object file based on your OS.
-After installing, you can turn off capslock by calling
+Then you can turn off Caps Lock by calling
 ```bash
 :CapsLockOff
 ```
-Then you can set an autocmd that automatically turns off Caps Lock after leaving insert mode
+and you can set an autocmd that automatically turns off Caps Lock after leaving insert mode
 ```bash
 vim.api.nvim_create_autocmd("InsertLeave", {
   pattern = "*",